 Irrational thinking is defined as thinking that hinders you over the long run.

-Follow-up question: If my Belief hinders me, what Rational Belief would be more likely to help me reach my goals and to feel better?
+Follow-up question: If my belief hinders me, what rational/helpful belief would be more likely to help me reach my goals and to feel better?

 Rational thinking is defined as thinking that is consistent with known facts.

 Irrational thinking is thinking that is inconsistent with (or unsupported by) known facts.

 Follow-up question: If my belief is inconsistent with reality, then what rational/helpful belief would be more consistent with reality?

 3. Is my belief logical?